ibm-cloud-docs/cis/ddos-defense-mode.md

 When your site is under a DDoS attack, you can switch on defense mode to quickly mitigate the attack.
 {: shortdesc}

-Take the following steps to set your entire domain in defense mode when you are under attack.
+Follow these steps to set your entire domain in defense mode when you are under attack.

 1. Turn on “Defense mode" from the **Overview** screen.
 1. Do not rate-limit or throttle requests from IBM {{site.data.keyword.cis_short_notm}}, because {{site.data.keyword.cis_short_notm}} needs the bandwidth to assist you with your situation.